 LPC is committed to engaging with, and supporting, the Harbour Basin and Rolleston communities in which it operates and the Christchurch, Canterbury area.

 Sponsorships range from financial or in-kind support for activities that deliver ongoing benefits through to specific support for projects, events and initiatives.

 LPC focuses on providing sponsorship for:

-- Community and environmental initiatives in Lyttelton Harbour Basin and the Rolleston Area
+- Community, child and youth development and environmental initiatives in Lyttelton Harbour Basin and the Rolleston Area

 - Organisations supporting Christchurch and Canterbury economic development and growth

 - Wider community beneficial initiatives in Christchurch.

 There are two funding rounds a year and the deadlines to submit applications are:

 - 31 July

 - 31 January.